oguzSezen/GUI-for-PIworks-Technical-Questions/README.md

 # GUI-for-PIworks-Technical-Questions

-GUI Interface.md file is user interface that you wanted
+GUI Interface.md file is the user interface dcoument that you have wanted

 .py is my attempt and png files are for .py to work with